History of New Mexico: Centralist stage and collapse

 In 1845 the governorship of Armijo was interrupted when the regime of Antonio López de Santa Anna replaced him as governor with political outsider Mariano Martínez de Lejanza.
 In the growing threat of war with the United States, the national center sought to bring the frontier under tight control as it is there that any war would be fought.
-Most New Mexicans distrusted the central government by now but that soon turned to fury when, one year into his reign, Martinez sparked a needless war with a neighboring Indian tribe out of incompetence and naïveté.
+Most New Mexicans distrusted the central government by now but that soon turned to fury when, one year into his reign, Martinez sparked a needless war with a neighboring Indigenous tribe out of incompetence and naïveté.
 To prevent revolution, Martinez was swiftly removed and Armijo reinstated, but any confidence the central government still enjoyed was completely destroyed.

 The following year rumors arrived in New Mexico that the Mexican government was planning on selling the territory to the United States.
 There was so little trust in the central government by this point that instead of investigating these rumors (which were completely false) leading members of New Mexican society drafted a threat of secession to the government.
 This stated that if any such actions were taken then New Mexico would declare independence as La República Mexicana del Norte.
 It was not until invading American troops reached New Mexico in August 1846 that they learned of war with the United States.

-Texas
+Texan invasion

 The Republic of Texas seceded from Mexico in 1836 and claimed but never controlled territory as far south and west as the Rio Grande.
 While most of the northwestern territory was then the Comancheria, it would have included Santa Fe and divided New Mexico.
 The only attempt to realize the claim was Texian President Mirabeau Lamar's Santa Fe Expedition, which failed spectacularly.
 The wagon train, supplied for a journey of about half the actual distance between Austin and Santa Fe, followed the wrong river, back-tracked, and arrived in New Mexico to find the Mexican governor restored and hostile.
 Surrendering peaceably upon a pledge to be allowed to return the way they came, the Texians found themselves bound at gunpoint and their execution put to a vote of the garrison.
 By one vote, they were spared and marched south to Chihuahua and then Mexico City.